TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     Find theaters + movie times near **find movie times + tickets**
 *   Movie News Featured Movie News

-    *   Alec Baldwin Is Playing Batman's Dad in 'Joker'.
+    *   Dwayne Johnson to Finally Play Hawaii's 'King'.
 Here's Everything We Know Read More
     *   'Lord of the Rings' Star Dominic Monaghan Joins 'Star Wars: Episode IX'.
 Here's What We Know So Far Read More
     *   Watch Ryan Gosling in Exciting New 'First Man' Trailer.
 Here's Everything We Know Read More